renanfranca/renanfranca.github.io/_posts/2022-04-23-i-built-a-baby-care-web-app-using-jhipster.md

 ## Feedback

 **If you like this project, please, considering give it a star 🌟 to support me and enhanced both repository's visibility 🤩!**
-- [mamazinha-gateway](https://github.com/renanfranca/mamazinha-gateway) <!-- Place this tag where you want the button to render. --> <a class="github-button" href="https://github.com/renanfranca/mamazinha-gateway" data-color-scheme="no-preference: dark; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star renanfranca/mamazinha-gateway on GitHub">Star</a>
+- [mamazinha-gateway](https://github.com/renanfranca/mamazinha-gateway) <!-- Place this tag where you want the button to render. --> <a class="github-button" href="https://github.com/renanfranca/mamazinha-gateway" data-color-scheme="no-preference: dark; light: light; dark: dark;" data-show-count="true" aria-label="Star renanfranca/mamazinha-gateway on GitHub">⭐</a>
-- [mamazinha-baby](https://github.com/renanfranca/mamazinha-baby) <!-- Place this tag where you want the button to render. --><a class="github-button" href="https://github.com/renanfranca/mamazinha-baby" data-color-scheme="no-preference: dark; light: light; dark: dark;" data-size="large" data-show-count="true" aria-label="Star renanfranca/mamazinha-baby on GitHub">Star</a>
+- [mamazinha-baby](https://github.com/renanfranca/mamazinha-baby) <!-- Place this tag where you want the button to render. --><a class="github-button" href="https://github.com/renanfranca/mamazinha-baby" data-color-scheme="no-preference: dark; light: light; dark: dark;"  data-show-count="true" aria-label="Star renanfranca/mamazinha-baby on GitHub">⭐</a>
 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>